 I became really good at reading people’s moods and adapting accordingly.
 I became self-reliant at an early age.
 What I couldn’t get at home, I looked for in books, nature, and the wise mentors that seemed to always be there for me.
 I was blessed in that way.
 Life kept ushering me forward and I learned, at times the hard way, the importance of self-awareness and self-acceptance.

 It’s true, when people say that our children become our teachers.
-We, as parents, are here to love, protect, and guide and they’re here to help us take the journey back and untie the knots that keep us bound.
+As parents we’re meant to love, protect, and guide them.
+Our children can help us take the journey back and untie the knots that keep us bound.
 And, that’s what love is, isn’t it?